 Local radio stations may want to do a “down-the-line” interview over the phone.
 Find out exactly what the reporter wants to know before you agree to go live or be recorded.

-There are three basic types of interview, but the principles of each remain the same:
+There are three basic types of interview, but the principles for each are the same:

 - The news interview – this is where the reporter just wants the facts.
 Perhaps you’ve just witnessed a car accident or an armed robbery.
 The questions you will be asked are factual ones: Who, Where, When and What happened?